ZachStapletonJones/udemy-vuejs-firebase-pelling/basics/To-Do.md

 ### Lesson 6 - The Vue Instance
 - [x] create new Vue instance with ({})
 - [x] create element reference to div with app id tag (el: '#app')
->if the reference was a class, not an id, it would be '.app'
+> If the reference was a class, not an id, it would be '.app'

 - [x] create h2 inside index.html app div
 - [x] in Vue objects add data: with {}